 I find myself also questioning, if my own work will ever be good enough?
 Or how do I move towards developing the aspired quality and sophistication.
 As part of this research I visited The Gallery at De Montford University, Leicester, and was lucky enough to have a chat with their Art Collections Officer.
 The current exhibition, An Act of Participation by Walker & Bromwich features two projects, The Art Lending Library, 2012, and The Dragon of Profit and Private Ownership, 2017.
 Zoe Walker and Neil Bromwich are artists based in Glasgow, through sculpture and performance their work circles utopian socialism.
 Both projects seen in this exhibition engage in audience participation whilst exploring the idea of public and private ownership.

 After moving past the huge inflatable dragon, my interest was drawn towards The Art Lending Library.
 Made in association with Market Gallery, and functions as a mobile exhibition and features a broad range of established and emerging artists across a variety of mediums.
 It was such an exciting proposition to join the library, receive a membership card and borrow some art!
 The clincher for me is that your loan would be delivered and installed in your home.
-I really like the idea of this engagement, and opening the conversation to an audience within my own home.
+I really like the idea of this engagement, and opening the conversation to an audience within my own home, or taking it to someone else’s home.
 Part of my next step has to be about testing my work out, putting it out in the world and engaging with an audience.
 But, what about also developing my skills as the audience, the critic?